ETOSPHERES-Labs/etopay-sdk-quickstart-ts/node-example/README.md

 ## Getting started

-- Copy the .env.example file to .env and set the missing values
+* Copy the .env.example file to .env and set the missing values
-- Go to `https://etopayapp.etospheres.com` and get the SDK configuration for you project
+* Go to `https://etopayapp.etospheres.com` and get the SDK configuration for you project
-- Set the SDK configuration in `src/index.ts`
+* Set the SDK configuration in `src/index.ts` and also the  `auth_provider`
-- Run the node example with `bun src/index.ts`
+* Run the node example with `bun src/index.ts`

+### Removing the local storage

+If testing with the same user again, remove the local-storage folder.
+Since this folder contains the local user and their wallet settings, make sure you have back-ed up the mnemonic before removing.
+Do not attempt removal of local storage in production and ensure a safe and secure backup mechanism for the local storage.

 ## Snippets